Abdelrahman-Shawky/MyFruitNinja/README.md

 # My Fruit Ninja

-A Java application that replicates the fruit slicing game fruit ninja.
+A Java application that replicates the fruit slicing game Fruit Ninja.

 # What I Learned